alxmrs/website/src/cv.md

 </center>

-I am a senior software engineer focusing on machine learning.
-I have played a critical role in two paradigm shifts in fields of science using machine learning — first, in materials science; second, in weather prediction.
+I am a senior software engineer focused on machine learning.
+I have played a critical role in two paradigm shifts in fields of science using machine learning — recently, in weather prediction; previously, in materials science.

 # Sabbatical Projects

 <no-print>

 <cv-section>